BCWResearch/hashport-framework/packages/react-client/README.md

 If you prefer a more manual approach, you can also use this hook.
 It returns an instance of the [`hashportClient`](../sdk/lib/clients/hashportClient/index.ts) from the `@hashport/sdk`.
 It depends on the [`HashportClientProvider](#hashportclientprovider) so be sure to call it within that.
 The best way to use the client for transaction execution is in conjunction with the [`useQueueHashportTransaction`](#usequeuehashporttransaction) hook.

-> _Note:_ Be sure to add error handling to this function in case there are network issues or if the user rejects an interaction.
+&#9888; Note: Be sure to add error handling to this function in case there are network issues or if the user rejects an interaction.

 ##### Example Usage